blaenk/wp-recaptcha/readme.txt

 * You need the reCAPTCHA keys [here](http://recaptcha.net/api/getkey?domain=www.blaenkdenum.com&app=wordpress "reCAPTCHA API keys") and/or the MailHide keys [here](http://mailhide.recaptcha.net/apikey "MailHide keys")
 * If you plan on using MailHide, you will need to have the [mcrypt](http://php.net/mcrypt "mcrypt") PHP module loaded (*Most servers do*)
-* If turn on XHTML 1.0 Compliance you and your users will need to have Javascript enabled to see and complete the reCAPTCHA form
+* If you turn on XHTML 1.0 Compliance you and your users will need to have Javascript enabled to see and complete the reCAPTCHA form
 * Your theme must have a `do_action('comment_form', $post->ID);` call right before the end of your form (*Right before the closing form tag*).
 Most themes do.

 == ChangeLog ==

+= Version 2.9.2 =
+* 'Beautified' the options page.
+* Fixed a conflict bug with the OpenID plugin where the reCAPTCHA form would show under the OpenID section in the registration form.
+* Added two new options which allow one to choose the text to be shown for all hidden Emails and/or the title of the link.
+* Fixed a 'Could not open socket' error in recaptchalib.php.
+[Bug ID 26](http://code.google.com/p/recaptcha/issues/detail?id=26 "recaptchalib.php: Could not open socket (Fix included)")
+* Fixed a WPMU issue where blog registrations weren't possible due to a redirection to the first step in the registration process.
+Thanks to [Edward](http://yisheng.wordpress.com/2008/08/14/wp-recaptcha-for-wpmu-26/ "Edward").
 = Version 2.9.1 =
 * Forgot that if you can see emails in their true form, then you shouldn't have to see the [nohide][/nohide] tags either.
 Fixed.
 = Version 2.8.6 =